 - Publishing administrator: has administrative access to publishing functionalities.
 Publishing administrators need to be designated as a project administrator to have full access to all publishing functionality.
 Members of the publishing administrator role can enable and disable publishing conversion types for managed documents, use the publish queue and publish history list, and subscribe to publish events.

 Roles are used to determine administrator and author access to content within the Server, and also to set up end user access to projects that are published on the website.
-Groups are an optional functionality that can be used to restrict content access to a subset of users specified by the administrator.
+Groups are an optional functionality that can be used to restrict content access to a subset of users specified by the administrator or based on user attributes.

 The end user population can access content via one of two account types: